facebookincubator/velox/velox/docs/functions/presto/binary.rst

     Encodes ``binary`` into a hex string representation.

+.. function:: to_ieee754_32(real) -> varbinary

+    Encodes ``real`` in a 32-bit big-endian binary according to IEEE 754 single-precision floating-point format.

 .. function:: to_ieee754_64(double) -> varbinary

     Encodes ``double`` in a 64-bit big-endian binary according to IEEE 754 double-precision floating-point format.